Jonathan Michaelesemail: firstname.lastname@example.org

 Michaeles, who was a wide receiver during his playing days at Bates, said he's been fortunate to play and coach at strong academic institutions.
 "I've been recruiting the same types of kids over the years," Michaeles said.
 "They want a great education, and they want strong athletics to be a part of that experience."

-Michaeles' recruiting areas: New England prep schools, New Hampshire, North Central Massachusetts.
+Michaeles' recruiting areas: New England prep schools, New Hampshire, ISL Massachusetts.

 Tom Dexter - Defensive Coordinator, Defensive Secondary, Strength Coach